peacekeeper228/spin-promela/README.md

 By now - there is nothing here :smirk:

 ## Release Notes
+Primary source - changelog (not here)
 ### 0.0.2

-added smarter formatting for buffered channel added proper formatting with semicolons and commas fixed bugfix with splitting "--" decrement operator fixed incorrect highlighting of some symbols
+- added smarter formatting for buffered channel
+- added proper formatting with semicolons and commas
+- fixed bugfix with splitting "--" decrement operator
+- fixed incorrect highlighting of some symbols

 ### 0.0.1

-Initial release with snippets, code highlighting and code formatting for promela language
+- Initial release with snippets, code highlighting and code formatting for promela language

 ### In the end